taeruh/pauli_tracker/README.md

 gates can be "pushed" to the end of the circuit, just before the measurements.
 The benefit of this is that the Pauli gates don't have to be executed on a quantum computer and can instead be accounted for by post-processing of the measurement outcomes.
 The whole process is very similar to stabilizer simulations.
+Additionally, the information captured by doing the Pauli tracking during compilation can be used for certain optimizations in measurement-based quantum computing (MBQC).

 For more details about the Pauli and Clifford groups and Pauli tracking, please look into the literature, e.g.,: